boltops-tools/terraspace-docs/testing.md

 ## Terraspace Testing

 Terraspace supports testing with real-resources.
-It is strongly recommended to use a separate test account dedicated testing purposes.
+It is strongly recommended to use a separate AWS account, GCP project, or cloud provider equivalent that is dedicated for testing purposes.

 The usual testing process will: